TONY-UMN43/Writing-Tool-Classification/README.md

 # Technology Used
 - GoogleCollabs
-- PyTorch, PyTorchVision, PyTorchUtils,
+- Python, PyTorch, PyTorchVision, PyTorchUtils,
 - SkLearnMetrics
-- MatPlotLib
+- MatPlotLib for Visualization

 # Variations of Model